A step-by-step guide to improving your site’s search engine performance: Part One - Content

 Links that lead to pages that have been removed or do not exist are a big no-no in the eyes of Google.
-It’s not useful for users and damages the credibility of your site, as well as it’s search rankings.
+It’s not useful for users and damages the credibility of your site, as well as its search ranking.
 Luckily, there are some easy to use, free tools that can help you identify any broken links present on your site.

 The Broken Link Check tool will scan your site and report any broken links, where they were found and where they lead to.
-Carrying out a quarterly check using this tool will allow you to keep on top of any link issues and give your site the best chance of performing well on search results.
+Diarising and carrying out a quarterly check using this tool will allow you to keep on top of any broken link issues and will give your site the best chance of performing well on search results.

 8. Add internal links throughout your site

 A simple way of promoting more traffic and activity within your site, and better performance on search results, is to include internal links with relevant anchor text to your content.
 This means linking to other relevant pages on your site within your site content.
 Over time, adding more content and more internal links creates a web across your site of relevant, intertwining content that engages the user and promotes them to say on your site for longer.